 To the junior rider who collects the highest sum

-A brand new Apple iPod touch in the winner’s choice of black or white.
+A brand new Apple iPod touch in the winner’s choice of colour.

 To the junior rider who collects the second highest sum